archibaly/vim/README.md

-This is my own vim config file, including nerdtree and tagbar.
+This is my own vim config file, including nerdtree, tagbar and powerline.